5 Ways Data-Driven Intelligence Can Transform Your Retail Strategy

 Shashin Shah is CEO of Pimcore Global Services, an open-source platform for product information management (PIM/MDM), digital asset management (DAM), content management system (CMS), and e-commerce.

-Shashin Shah is CEO of Pimcore Global Services.
+Shashin Shah is CEO of Pimcore Global Services – A Happiest Minds Company.
 Pimcore is an open-source platform for product information management (PIM/MDM), digital asset management (DAM), content management system (CMS), and eCommerce.
 In his over 20 years of experience, both globally and in the US, he has managed large enterprise clients through strategizing, operating, consulting, and carrying out implementations worth USD 100M+ via global delivery models across several industries.